skimcloud/TradeOracle/README.md

 ## Project Overview

 Initially, the model relied on historical 90-day time series price data for each order ticker.
 However, the accuracy fell short, leading to a shift in strategy towards generating features based on indicators and patterns.
-The current model achieves 76.62% accuracy by leveraging 181 days of historical price data combined with order details, with a mean cross-validation accuracy of 74%.
+The current model achieves 80.49% accuracy by leveraging historical stock indicator data combined with order details.

 ## In-progress Implementations

-As of 12/5/2023, ongoing enhancements include:
+As of 12/6/2023, ongoing enhancements include:

-- Incorporating price differences related to long-term/short-term resistances/supports using Fibonacci
+- Adding different features
-- Analyzing price variance with moving averages
+- Testing model with live trades
-- Integrating sentiment analysis scores on the stock
-- Including various index prices for comprehensive analysis

 ## Approach to Trading